-The information on Form 5498-ESA is furnished to you by the trustee or issuer of your Coverdell education savings account (ESA) by May 1, 2006.
-Form 5498-ESA reports contributions and rollover contributions made for you for 2005.
+The information on Form 5498-ESA is furnished to you by the trustee or issuer of your Coverdell education savings account (ESA) by April 30, 2007.
+Form 5498-ESA reports contributions and rollover contributions made for you for 2006.
 For more information about Coverdell ESAs, see Pub.
 970, Tax Benefits for Education.

 Account number.
-May show an account or other unique number the payer assigned to distinguish your account.
+May show an account or other unique number the trustee/issuer assigned to distinguish your account.

 Box 1.
-Shows Coverdell ESA contributions made in 2005 and through April 17, 2006 on your behalf.
+Shows Coverdell ESA contributions made in 2006 and through April 16, 2007, on your behalf.
 Do not deduct these amounts on your income tax return.

-If the total contributions made to all your Coverdell ESAs for 2005 exceeded \$2,000, you must withdraw the excess, plus earnings, by May 31, or you may owe a penalty.
+If the total contributions made to all your Coverdell ESAs for 2006 exceeded \$2,000, you must withdraw the excess, plus earnings, by May 31, or you may owe a penalty.
 You must keep track of your Coverdell ESA basis (contributions and distributions).

 Box 2.
-Shows any rollover, including a direct rollover, you made in 2005.
+Shows any rollover, including a direct rollover, you made in 2006.
 Generally, any amount rolled over from one Coverdell ESA to another Coverdell ESA for the benefit of the named beneficiary or a member of the beneficiary's family who is under age 30 (except for a beneficiary with special needs) is not taxable.